UBC-Geography/computing-resources/development-environments/README.md

 #### JupyterLab

-You can install and run JupyterLab on your local machine in two separate ways.
+You can install and run JupyterLab on your local machine in three separate ways.
 The traditional and most flexible approach is to install JupyterLab as a Python package using `pip`, `conda`, or `mamba` and starting it from the Jupyter command line interface.
 We recommend the latter using the following commands to